ibm-cloud-docs/power-iaas/managing-ibmi-volume.md

 {:screen: .screen}
 {:tip: .tip}

-# Managing an IBM i boot volume
+# Accessing an attached volume on IBM i (required)
 {: #miv-attaching}

 Complete the following tasks to get into **System Service Tools** (SST) and configure the newly attached disk: